Salvatore-Als/palworld-faq/en/addmods.md

-### How to Install a Mod on Your VeryGames Server?
+### How to install a mod on your VeryGames server ?

 #### # First and Foremost, Understand Some Key Points: